[This is a rough draft. The Muse bit hard tonight and I had to put this to pixels]

 It was not hard.
 We both admired our youngest brothers, so the boy took their names: Steven for my brother and Scot (with one ‘t’) for Joe’s.

-Once everything was cleaned up, we sent for the older siblings.
+Once everything was cleaned up, we sent for the two older siblings.
 They scrambled up on the bed, expressing their delight.
 Each took a turn holding their new brother and kissing him over and over.

 Soon, they tucked him in next to Papa as he read bedtime stories.
 As the years went by, each child wanted his or her own story.
 We teased Joe about how tall he got - he was a three story Papa.

 The boy found himself cherished by all.
 He had charisma, even from his earliest years.
 Strangers stopped us wherever we went, declaring what a darling child they saw.
+We kept his hair short to be clear about his status as a boy.
+He is the only one of my boys who did not go through a 'long hair' stage as a teen.

 After dinner, we proceeded to Wal*Mart and the health food store.
 Steve’s presents were practical ones, and a few healthy treats to take home.